rustamserg/mogate/README.md

 mogate
 ======

 Mogate is basic maze game prototype developed for testing different approaches for entity system framework.
 The game part itself is based on MonoGame framework and currently works under Windows OS.
-The project files tested and developed in Xamarin Studio.
+The project files are tested and developed in Xamarin Studio.

 Entity framework
 ----------------

-Game entites don't use traditional objects oriented hierarchy.
+Everything in the game is an entity but the entity doesn't use traditional objects oriented hierarchy.
 Instead of class inheritance programming model the enity can contain one or more behaviours.
 For example:

 - Position - defines entity position in game world
 - Drawable - contains information required to render entity